Key Takeaways:

 Columbus, Ohio

-The Sea Grant Program at Ohio State University (OSU) greatly benefits the Great Lakes, with a special focus placed on Lake Erie.
-Through research programs, outreach efforts, and valuable partnerships with government agencies, the private sector, and academia, OSU plays an important role in solving the region’s most pressing issues, both environmental and economic.
+The Sea Grant Program at Ohio State University (OSU) significantly benefits the Great Lakes, with a particular focus on Lake Erie.
+Through research programs, outreach efforts, and valuable partnerships with government agencies, the private sector, and academia, OSU plays a crucial role in addressing the region’s most pressing issues, both environmental and economic.
 Though the Ohio Sea Grant funds some important programs, one especially notable project is its educational program.
-OSU has developed impressive curriculums for training science teachers and for use in classrooms for grades 5-12.
+OSU has developed impressive curricula for training science teachers and use in classrooms for grades 5-12.

 Oregon State University